Brand Momentum

 DIRECTION:

-The direction factor captures the act of keeping, straining, breaking or surpassing the brand promise – in short the customer’s attitudes toward the brand experience.
+The direction factor captures the act of keeping, straining, breaking or surpassing the brand promise.
+It’s the customer’s attitude toward the brand experience.

-However because attitudinal-behavioral correlations are notoriously wide ranging we will concern ourselves with only those components where the customer is having significant emotional experiences with the brand promise – something they are likely to want to tell their colleagues or friends about, something that truly matters to them .
-Therefore let us concern ourselves at the moment with the extreme end points (ie 1-2, 10-11) on the Juster scale.
+However because attitudinal-behavioral correlations are notoriously wide ranging, we will concern ourselves with only those components where the customer is having significant emotional experiences with the brand promise.
+Therefore we only consider the extreme end points (ie 1-2, 10-11) on the Juster scale, not unlike the approach taken by the Net Promoter Score.

-For example, let us assume of the 5 links in the brand experience chain (see above) three of which had end box (red) flags:
+In our example let us assume three of the five links in the brand experience chain merited a red flag:

 Positive - Brand pre-purchase communication experience